klis87/redux-requests/docusaurus/docs/api-reference/get-mutation.md

 } */
 ```

-It accept `type` and optionally `requestKey` props, which work like for queries.
+It accepts `type` and optionally `requestKey` props, which work like for queries.